Open Arms Farmacy opens Brookville location

 BROOKVILLE — Offering a new experience for candy lovers, Open Arms Farmacy is now open at 188 Main St. in Brookville.

-Ribbon-cutting ceremonies were held by the Chamber of Commerce Friday morning for the new store, which offers freeze-dried and nostalgic candies, and a line of soda in a variety of flavors branded for Brookville.
+Ribbon-cutting ceremonies were held by the Brookville Chamber of Commerce last week for the new store, which offers freeze-dried and nostalgic candies, and a line of soda in a variety of flavors branded for Brookville.

 Open Arms Farmacy in Brookville is currently open from 10 a.m. to 5 p.m.
-Friday and Saturdays.
+Friday and Saturday.

 “Our specialty is a wide variety of freeze-dried candy, and we also carry nostalgic candy, the kinds people grew up with, like teaberry and Black Jack gum,” store manager Anthony Spader, of Punxsutawney, said.